LAL-project/docker/README.md

 - `docker`: you will find instructions to install Docker in a variety of platforms [here](https://docs.docker.com/engine/install/).

-## Automatic build of the instance
+### Automatic build of the instance

-The easiest way to build the instance is running the `launch` script:
+The easiest way to build the instance is running the `launch` script.
+To install the latest version of the library (not recommended) issue the following command

 	$ ./scripts/launch.sh

-This script has an optional parameter that indicates the version of the library you want to work with.
-Not passing any parameter downloads the latest version of the library, which may not compile.
-For older, more stable versions, run one of:
+To install older, more stable versions of LAL run one of:

 	$ ./scripts/launch.sh 24.10
 	$ ./scripts/launch.sh 23.01
 	$ ./scripts/launch.sh 21.07

+The script will log you into the instance.
+There you will have to run the command

+	# ./scripts/configure.sh

-## Manual build of the instance
+### Manual build of the instance

 To build the instance you have to download the `linear-arrangement-library` repository and the `python-interface` repository.
 After that, select the version of the library you want to work with by running